yuziyuon/QuantumBootstrapProduct/README.md

 # QuantumBootstrapProduct
-This repository contains python codes related to arXiv:XXXXXXXXXXXXXX, which introduces a product construction of quantum error correction codes dubbed Quantum Bootstrap Product.
+This repository contains python codes related to arXiv:2601.22363, which introduces a product construction of quantum error correction codes dubbed Quantum Bootstrap Product.